W427697/Discord-/docs/api/doc-block-source.md

 Default: `parameters.docs.source.format` or `true`

 Specifies the formatting used on source code.
-Both `true` and `'dedent'` have the same effect of removing any extraonous indentation.
+Both `true` and `'dedent'` have the same effect of removing any extraneous indentation.
 Supports all valid [prettier parser names](https://prettier.io/docs/en/configuration.html#setting-the-parserdocsenoptionshtmlparser-option).

-### `transform`

-Type: `(code: string, storyContext: StoryContext) => string`

-Default: `parameters.docs.source.transform`

-A function to dynamically transform the source before being rendered, based on the original source and any story context necessary.
-The returned string is displayed as is.
-If both [`code`](#code) and `transform` are specified, `transform` will be ignored.

 ### `language`